suomitek/suomitek-appboard/docs/user/dashboard.md

 # Using the Dashboard

-Once you have [installed Kubeapps in your cluster](../../chart/suomitek-appboard/README.md) you can use the Dashboard to start managing and deploying applications in your cluster.
+Once you have [installed Suomitek-appboard in your cluster](../../chart/suomitek-appboard/README.md) you can use the Dashboard to start managing and deploying applications in your cluster.
 Checkout the [Getting Started](getting-started.md) guide to learn how to access the Dashboard and deploy your first application.

-The following sections walk you through some common tasks with the Kubeapps Dashboard.
+The following sections walk you through some common tasks with the Suomitek-appboard Dashboard.

 ## Work with Charts